wea-developers/wea.py/README.md

 # wea.py

+## What is wea?

+Giving the acronym a meaning - wea stands for Wrapped Exchange Array.
+If you want to share array-packed data with different processes, remote nodes or different language executables ( yes, that's the vision ), wea is an lean, lightweight and convenient alternative to [Protocol Buffers](https://developers.google.com/protocol-buffers) and Co.

-The Wrapped Exchange Array is a convenient way in order to exchange array data easily via processes or remote nodes.
-Inspired and adopted partly from Julia’s [InterProcessCommunication](https://github.com/emmt/InterProcessCommunication.jl) WrappedArray.
+It's inspired and adopted partly from Julia’s [InterProcessCommunication](https://github.com/emmt/InterProcessCommunication.jl) WrappedArray.

 The wrapped exchange array can be accessed like a numpy array because under the hood, numpy is applied.

+If this sounds good to you, just give it a try.

 ## Getting started